-Though NDTs have been widely used in FD studies, they have not been adequately standardised.
-Most NDTs use a nutrient mixture of between 1 and 1.5 kcal/mL, ingestion rates of 10-30 mL/min and total volumes of 650-1000 mL[15,16].
-Abnormal gastric volume accommodation and slow gastric emptying have been found in only a proportion of FD patients: the presence of these abnormalities has been only weakly correlated with a positive NDT[10,14,15,24].
+Though NDTs have been widely used in FD studies, they have not been adequately standardized.
+Most NDTs use a nutrient mixture of between 1 kcal/mL and 1.5 kcal/mL, ingestion rates of 10 mL/min to 30 mL/min, and total volumes of 650 mL to 1000 mL[15,16].
+Abnormal gastric volume accommodation and slow gastric emptying have been found in only a proportion of FD patients.
+The presence of these abnormalities has been only weakly correlated with a positive NDT[10,14,15,24].
 Visceral hypersensitivity is considered to be the most plausible underlying mechanism for symptom generation, a feature shared with patients with both FD and IBS.

 The exploratory nature of our study prompted us to use a small case-control study design, with intensive collection of symptom data in very well-defined and severely symptomatic IBS patients and in control subjects.
 These data give useful guidance for future studies focused on defining the most simple yet effective design for a NDT in suspected IBS.

 We also addressed the unexplored possibility that the NDT could provoke diagnostically useful symptoms for up to 24 h in IBS patients.
 The 24 h symptom assessment did not add anything to the diagnostic yield of the Global Dyspepsia Score over the first 2 h after ND ingestion.
-Our data indicate that a diagnostic NDT could be restricted to recording of symptoms for only 2-3 h after the test drink, a substantial simplification of the protocol we tested.
-We were surprised that dyspeptic symptoms during the first 2 h (satiety, epigastric bloating, epigastric pain, heartburn and regurgitation) achieved the best yield for the recognition of IBS patients, but this finding is consistent with the data of Posserud et al[25].
+Our data indicate that a diagnostic NDT could be restricted to recording of symptoms for only 2 h to 3 h after the test drink, a substantial simplification of the protocol we tested.
+We were surprised that dyspeptic symptoms during the first 2 h (satiety, epigastric bloating, epigastric pain, heartburn, and regurgitation) achieved the best yield for the recognition of IBS patients, but this finding is consistent with the data of Posserud et al[25].

-Consistent with other tertiary centre Spanish IBS cohorts, our IBS patients were markedly impacted on by their symptoms and so an ideal population to evaluate in an exploratory study[26].
-IBS involves biopsychosocial aspects that may vary between individuals that equally fulfil the Rome criteria[4].
+Consistent with other tertiary center Spanish IBS cohorts, our IBS patients were markedly impacted by their symptoms and so an ideal population to evaluate in an exploratory study[26].
+IBS involves biopsycho-social aspects that may vary between individuals that equally fulfil the Rome criteria[4].
 This variation can hinder the reproducibility within a small cohort.
 Thus, future studies need to enroll a larger number of patients whose symptoms are less severe and thus more representative of the spectrum of patients presenting in primary and secondary care.
 The non-invasive and simple nature of the NDT means it would have a low cost, making it suitable for wide use.
-Adding relatively inexpensive, routine non-invasive screening for coeliac disease, anemia and thyroid dysfunction in patients suspected to have IBS could help to enhance the specificity of the NDT.
-Future studies need to address whether a NDT can distinguish IBS from other digestive disorders which can present with similar symptoms.
+Adding relatively inexpensive, routine non-invasive screening for celiac disease, anemia, and thyroid dysfunction in patients suspected to have IBS could help to enhance the specificity of the NDT.
+Future studies need to address whether a NDT can distinguish IBS from other digestive disorders that can present with similar symptoms.
 The key question is whether a positive NDT arises only from visceral hypersensitivity, which does not underly symptom provocation in other diseases such as specific epithelial or gross anatomical abnormalities of the gut.

-Although the physician-conducted patient screening methods were carefully designed to exclude patients with IBS and FD overlap, 4/10 fulfilled FD criteria in the Rome III questionnaire which was self-completed by patients after study entry.
+Although the physician-conducted patient screening methods were carefully designed to exclude patients with IBS and FD overlap, 4/10 fulfilled FD criteria in the Rome III questionnaire, which was self-completed by patients after study entry.
 Inclusion of some IBS patients with co-existing FD in our study probably does not detract from our major conclusions, given how common this coexistence is[27,28].
 Posserud et al[25] did not exclude IBS patients who also met diagnostic criteria for FD in their solid meal study and found no differences in meal-associated symptom provocation between their FD-negative and positive IBS patients[25].